20202025

 I teach Neuroscience, Physiology and Pathophysiology in the Institute of Health and Social Care.
 I strive to share my passion for neuroscience and healthcare with everyone.
 After all, there is so much of the human brain we know nothing about, which to me just means there is so much left to discover.
 We can all take part in these discoveries.

-Alongside academia, I also hold an Honorary Research Position at the Queen Square Institute of Neurology, Department of Brain Sciences.
-In addition, I am also a Researcher at the Neurophysiology Unit of UCL.
+Alongside academia, I also hold an Honorary Research Position at the Queen Square Institute of Neurology, Department of Brain Sciences and am an active researcher within my role at LSBU.
 My main areas of interest are Cancer Research, Neuropathology, Neural Networks and Neuroplasticity.

-Lastly, through my research on Epilepsy and Neural Networks, I hope to understand the complicated wiring that makes our up our brain and how this alters in disease.
+Lastly, and more recently, I have expanded my research umbrella to the cognitive side of neuroscience, where my research involves identifying the impact and effects of social media on adolescent and adult brain development.
 I hope to one day look at the fundamentals of our neuronal connections; I find this particularly interesting as it underpins everything in our being, from how we function to who we are as individuals.

 Expertise related to UN Sustainable Development Goals